1oanna/node.js/README.md

 Sets the done flag of a single to-do to false

 Requirements

-All requests that need a body should be in JSON format, and follow the request structure of the other actions All responses should be in JSON format, and follow the response structure of the other actions Follow the anatomy of the project
+All requests that need a body should be in JSON format, and follow the request structure of the other actions

+All responses should be in JSON format, and follow the response structure of the other actions

+Follow the anatomy of the project

-Make sure your code is DRY
+Make sure your code is not DRY

-Follow the REST design principles: use the proper method, response status codes, and consistent URL paths Test your API using Postman
+Follow the REST design principles: use the proper method, response status codes, and consistent URL paths

+Test your API using Postman